daweihuangstuy/Anything/README.md

 1. boolean isEmpty() - returns true if the queue is empty, return false otherwise
 2. Ticket peekMin() - returns the next ticket on the queue
+3. int size() - returns the size of the Ticket queue
-3. String toString() -  returns a string representation of the Ticket queue
+4. String toString() -  returns a string representation of the Ticket queue

 //mutator